For a time, in between writing songs and singing, I wrote plays

 Can a folksinger (albeit one with an English degree) edit?

 The short answer: yes.
-I’ve now been editing for twenty-five years.
+I’ve now been editing for almost thirty years.
 Note, however, that recently I decided to (mostly) retire, especially from big projects like books by first-time writers.
-That said, I’m still up for some smaller projects: short stories, magazine articles, song lyrics, 10-minute plays, your will (just kidding about that last one).
+That said, I’m still up for some smaller projects: short stories, magazine articles, song lyrics, 10-minute plays, etc.

 My qualifications: Besides that English degree and the years of experience, I’ve taken various editing courses and early on apprenticed myself to one of Toronto’s most respected editors.